kedazo/fuse-7z-ng/README.md

 License
 =======

 fuse-7z-ng is licensed under the GNU GPL v3.
-(See LICENSE for more information)
+(See COPYING for more information)

 Usage
 =====